The Very Best of Herman's Hermits

 The Very Best of Herman's Hermits is the name of a greatest hits album released in the U.K. by EMI Records' budget label Music For Pleasure for Herman's Hermits in 1984.
 The album's final track on Side 2, the cover version of David Bowie's "Oh You Pretty Things" is not Herman's Hermits but Peter Noone solo from 1971.
 EMI licensed the song for this LP from RAK Records.
 The cover uses the same photograph as earlier MFP compilation The Most of Herman's Hermits.
+It was rated 4.5 stars by AllMusic.